FrancescoCrino/ConnectedBusMonitor/Evaluation.md

 - Dragino LoRa Shield: about 20 euros

+# **Components**

 # **Network Technologies**
+In this section network performance will be measured in terms of the following key charachteristics:
-- Long Range connection
+- Range of connection
 - Network Reliability:
-- - Low number of loss packets
+- - Network traffic and number of packets sent

-- - Scalability
-- Low Power consumption
-- LoRa constraints
+# **Power consumption**

+# **Constraints**
+In this section the constraints will be discussed.
+These can be categorzied in to the constraint of the network architecture (LoraWAN), constraints of components and the infrasructure.

 # End-user
-response time for the user will be measured.

 Along doing this project, up to the second delivery different metrics will be used to measure and evaluate this device